signalogic/SigSRF_SDK/mediaTest_readme.md

 mediaMin handles [dynamic session creation](#user-content-dynamicsessioncreation), recognizing packet streams with unique combinations of IP/port/payload "on the fly", auto-detecting the codec type, and creating a session to handle subsequent packet flow in the stream.
 [Static session configuration](#user-content-staticsessionconfig) is also supported using parameters in a session config files supplied on the command line.

 <sup>1</sup> Capacity figures are spec'ed for Xeon E5 2660 servers running Ubuntu and CentOS, with no add-in hardware.
-Stress testing includes concurrent session counts up to 50 per x86 core, with sustained test durations over 1400 hrs.
+Stress testing includes concurrent session counts up to 50 per x86 core, with sustained test durations over 1400 hrs.</br>
-<sup>2</sup> pktlib, voplib, and streamlib are SigSRF library modules, as shown in the SigSRF <a href="https://github.com/signalogic/SigSRF_SDK#user-content-softwarearchitecturediagram" target="_blank">software architecture diagram</a>.
+<sup>2</sup> pktlib, voplib, and streamlib are SigSRF library modules, as shown in the <a href="https://github.com/signalogic/SigSRF_SDK#user-content-softwarearchitecturediagram" target="_blank">SigSRF software architecture diagram</a>.

 <a name="RealTimeStreaming"></a>
 ## Real-Time Streaming and Packet Flow